 Everything is intentional, including materiality, or the physical materials used in a building.
 The majority of lounge and office spaces are finished with light wood flooring to create a residential feel, rather than a sterile office vibe.
 Walls are often painted white to reflect more light, creating an airy feel.
-Darker, more textured wall finishes are employed in restrooms, super nooks, and event environments to help distinguish the shifting mood between workspace and areas used for alternate purposes.
+Darker, more textured wall finishes are employed in restrooms, super nooks and event environments to help distinguish the shifting mood between workspace and areas used for alternative purposes.

 Building community through art

 Art can be used to help give identity to a workspace, especially when we commission and design custom pieces.